Ordinary Time: July 6th

 Optional Memorial of St. Maria Goretti, virgin and martyr

-Old Calendar: St. Godelieva, martyr (Hist)
+Old Calendar: St. Godelieva, martyr (Hist); St. Palladius (Hist)

 St. Maria Goretti was born near Ancona (Italy).
 The daughter of a poor peasant family, Maria was well known to her neighbors for her cheerfulness and piety.
 When she was twelve she was a victim of assault.
 She preferred to die rather than to lose her virginity.
 She died in 1902, and her mother was present at her canonization in 1950, the first time a parent was present for a child's canonization.Historically today is the feast of St. Godelieva, martyred wife, strangled by her husband Bertulf of Ghistelles, a Flemish lord.
+It is also the feast of St. Palladius, Bishop and Apostle of the Scots.

 St. Maria Goretti